FAQ’s

 Membership in IECA not only provides extensive opportunities for continuing counselor education, it also requires its members to maintain the highest standard of professional practices and ethics.
 The IECA philosophy, which focuses on helping students find their “best fit” college, aligns closely with the Milestone mission.

 Some students begin meeting with Milestone advisors as early as eighth grade to begin the planning process.
 Other students meet with an advisor at different points during high school, depending on their unique needs.
-We offer a range of services which include course selection, resume building, summer activity recommendations, standardized test preparation, college essay writing support, application assistance and career counseling.
+We offer a range of services which include course selection, resume building, summer activity recommendations, standardized test preparation, college essay writing support, application assistance and college advising.
 As such, students from eighth grade to post-college graduation can benefit from meeting with Milestone advisors to address individual needs.

 Milestone advisors do not replace high school guidance counselors; we work cooperatively to augment the services that in-school counselors provide.
 However, guidance counselors have significant responsibilities and are tasked with helping many students.
 According to an article published in the New York Times, the average counselor to student ratio in public high schools across the country is approximately 500:1.